-The sign of the door where the stream of patients are going, says no entry staff only, and periodically a staff member comes striding out purposely, or sedately, clutching a piece of all-important paper, the sign of someone who knows where they’re going, on an important mission.
-Names are being called from this door and various other sections of the room, requiring you to keep one ear open.
+The sign of the door where the stream of patients are going, says no entry staff only, and periodically a staff member comes striding out either purposely or sedately, clutching a piece of all-important paper, the sign of someone who knows where they’re going, on an important mission.
+Names are being called from this door and various other sections of the room, requiring you to keep one ear open in all directions.

 Perhaps like the UN, we need interpreters.
 No, most of the names are recognizable until there is a foreign name that’s unpronounceable, or a person with English as a second language calls an English name.
 It makes what could be an interminable wait into something more interesting.

 And then there are the people who have names that are completely at odds with their nationality.
 They are lucky enough to have the best of a number of cultures, and perhaps a deeper level of understanding where others do not.
 I’m reminded never to judge a book by it’s cover.

 I start trying to figure out those indecipherable names and then move on to trying to match a name with its owner.
 I’m zero out fo four so far.

 When there is a lull in arrivals and call-ups, there’s the doctor in consult room 2.
 He’s apparently the doctor with no patients and periodically he comes out to look in his pigeonhole, or just look over the patients waiting, and more importantly checking the door handle when not delivering printouts to the consulting room next door.